The Best Backpacking Packs of 2017

 Innovative and effective adjustment system

 Best lid pockets

 Easily some of the best features of any pack in our review

 Osprey Volt 60

-The Osprey Volt 60 combines solid comfort and performance with excellent value.
+The Osprey Volt 60 combines reliable comfort and performance with excellent value.
 The $180 Volt 60, or the identical, but slightly larger $200 Volt 75, scored respectably well in most categories and scored better overall than several much more expensive packs.
 While the Volt 60 is not feature-heavy, it does have all the key features that backpackers care about the most, like two zipped lid pockets, dual entry water bottle pockets, stretchy beaver-tail pocket and a lower zippered access point (AKA sleeping bag compartment), among other things.
 The Volt is only sold in one frame size but features the most vertical adjustment of any pack we tested as well as an adjustable girth waist belt.
 Despite all of this, the Volt 60 only weighed a below-average 3 lbs 14 oz.
-What really pushed this pack over-the-top for us to win our Best Buy Award is how nicely padded and ergonomic its shoulder straps and waist belt were, along with nicer foam padding and better-feeling face materials than most other packs in its price range.
-Its only real downside is it is just okay at carrying monster loads (45+ pounds), but still comparable in its performance to other packs in its weight range.
-The Osprey Volt 60 appeals most especially to people who appreciate its simplicity; not tons of extra pockets or pouches, just the essentials with slightly above average padding, and ergonomics.
+What pushed this pack over-the-top for us to win our Best Buy Award is how nicely padded and ergonomic its shoulder straps and waist belt were, along with nicer foam padding and better-feeling face materials than most other packs in its price range.
+Its only downside is it is just okay at carrying monster loads (45+ pounds), but still comparable in its performance to other packs in its weight range.
+The Osprey Volt 60 appeals to people who appreciate its simplicity; not tons of extra pockets or pouches, just the essentials with slightly above average padding, and ergonomics.
 The bottom line is that we don't think you can find a better pack for less money, though the REI Flash 65 comes close.